rileyschnee/flix-finder/README.md

 The following **required** functionality is complete:

-- [ ] User can view a list of movies currently playing in theaters from The Movie Database.
-- [ ] Poster images are loaded using the UIImageView category in the AFNetworking library.
-- [ ] User sees a loading state while waiting for the movies API.
-- [ ] User can pull to refresh the movie list.
+x [ ] User can view a list of movies currently playing in theaters from The Movie Database. x [ ] Poster images are loaded using the UIImageView category in the AFNetworking library. x [ ] User sees a loading state while waiting for the movies API. x [ ] User can pull to refresh the movie list.

 The following **optional** features are implemented:

-- [ ] User sees an error message when there's a networking error.
-- [ ] Movies are displayed using a CollectionView instead of a TableView.
-- [ ] User can search for a movie.
-- [ ] All images fade in as they are loading.
+x [ ] User sees an error message when there's a networking error. x [ ] Movies are displayed using a CollectionView instead of a TableView. x [ ] User can search for a movie. x [ ] All images fade in as they are loading.
 - [ ] User can view the large movie poster by tapping on a cell.
-- [ ] For the large poster, load the low resolution image first and then switch to the high resolution image when complete.
-- [ ] Customize the selection effect of the cell.
-- [ ] Customize the navigation bar.
-- [ ] Customize the UI.
+- [ ] For the large poster, load the low resolution image first and then switch to the high resolution image when complete. x [ ] Customize the selection effect of the cell. x [ ] Customize the navigation bar. x [ ] Customize the UI.

 The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!
+x [ ] User can see release date and average rating on details page. x [ ] User sees placeholder images while waiting for movie images to load.

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):